Universal computational super-resolution framework for imaging of quantum dots: Universal deep learning model

 \subsection{Deep learning architecture}

-We have developed a universal deep-learning model for super-resolution imaging of quantum dots, designed to operate independently of specific imaging system parameters.
-This model is based on a convolutional neural network that takes a low-resolution intensity image as input and reconstructs a super-resolved output without requiring prior information on the imaging system.
+We have developed a universal deep-learning model for computational super-resolution imaging of quantum dots, designed to operate independently of specific imaging system parameters.
+This model, illustrated in Fig.~\ref{fig:CNN}, is based on a convolutional neural network that takes a low-resolution intensity image as input and reconstructs a super-resolved output without requiring prior information on the imaging system.
 Given the convolutional architecture, the network can process images of arbitrary dimensions directly without resizing or cropping.
 The network features 50 filters for each of its 25 hidden Conv2D layers and extracts spatial structures using a local convolution with trainable $5 \times 5$ kernels.
 Nonlinearity was introduced via a Leaky~ReLU activation function~\cite{Maas2013} with a negative slope of 0.05, providing efficiency while preventing neuron inactivity from the dying ReLU problem.
 The final layer utilizes a softmax activation function~\cite{Goodfellow2016} to ensure the non-negativity of the reconstructed intensities and to impose an~L1 normalization constraint on the reconstructed image.

-To improve generalization and prevent overfitting, a dropout regularization~\cite{Srivastava2014} with a 0.01~rate was applied to every convolutional layer.
+To improve generalization and prevent overfitting, a dropout regularization~\cite{Srivastava2014} with a 0.01~rate was applied to every convolutional layer, except the first and last layers.
 A crucial component of the model resolution-enhancement capability is the implementation of upsampling layers, which progressively increase the image dimensions through interpolative resizing.
-Specifically, upsampling layers doubling the image size were placed after the 5th and 10th convolutional layers, resulting in a fourfold magnification at the output.
+Specifically, upsampling layers doubling the image size were placed after the 5th and 10th convolutional layers, resulting in a fourfold magnification at the output (see Fig.~\ref{fig:CNN}).
 Despite its high performance, the network remains relatively modest, containing approximately 1.5 million trainable parameters, leaving room for improving its robustness and adaptability even further.

+The presented model architecture and hyperparameter settings were determined through manual optimization across a wide range of imaging conditions.
+We explored numerous configurations and observed that performance is strongly influenced by model complexity.
+While other hyperparameters have a modest effect, the generalization ability improves primarily with increased architecture complexity, i.e., the number of trainable parameters.
+Further scaling of the model may provide even greater accuracy and generalization, at the cost of higher computational demands during training.
+Given our available computational resources, we show that even the moderately complex architecture can already achieve strong generability and reconstruction accuracy in real-world applications.